 The Complete Book of Essential Oils and Aromatherapy: Use thyme ct. linalol to help relieve colds, flu, coughs, sinusitis, laryngitis, sore throat, congestion, poor circulation, cold limbs, numbness, muscle pain, tendonitis, arthritis, rheumatism, chronic fatigue, general debility, acne, warts, lethargy, and inability to concentrate.

 The Encyclopedia of Essential Oils (updated edition): In skin care, use thyme for abscesses, acne, bruises, cuts, dermatitis, eczema, insect bites, lice, gum infections oily skin, and scabies.
 The essential oil is also useful for relieving arthritis, cellulitis, gout, muscle aches and pains, poor circulation, rheumatism, sprains, and sports injuries.
 The oil may also help relieve asthma, coughs, mucous, laryngitis, sore throat, colds, flu, headaches, insomnia, nervous debility, and stress-related conditions.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine thyme is a powerful tonic of the body's yang energy and supports the functions of the Lungs, Heart, Kidneys, and nervous system.
 The oil's energy is hot and dry, and its main elements are water and metal.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, thyme ct. linalol promotes emotional stability and renewal.
 Physically, the essential oil restores hypotonic/weak conditions.
 In Traditional Chinese Medicine the essential function of the oil is to tonify the Qi, resolve damp, and harmonize the Shen.
 You can use thyme ct. geraniol interchangeably with thyme ct. linalol.

-Subtle Aromatherapy: Thyme is strengthening and energizing at every level of being.
+Subtle Aromatherapy: Thyme essential oil is strengthening and energizing at every level of being.
 The oil supports the conscious mind and is useful if you tend to be dreamy and detached and need to deal with the mundane tasks of living.